The IRS Foreign Earned Income Exclusion for US Expats – A Complete Guide

 5 – They have no business or moving expenses for that year

-To claim the Foreign Earned Income Exclusion, expats must demonstrate that they live abroad by meeting one of two IRS definitions.
-It’s important for expats to clearly understand these definitions, as a small error can mean the difference between qualifying or not, and therefore whether they face a US tax bill or not.
+To claim the Foreign Earned Income Exclusion, expats must demonstrate that their tax home is abroad by meeting one of two IRS definitions.
+It’s important for expats to clearly understand these IRS definitions of a tax home being abroad, as a small error can mean the difference between qualifying or not, and therefore whether they face a US tax bill or not.

-The IRS has set out two tests for living broad, and expats need meet just one to be able to claim the Foreign Earned Income Exclusion.
+The IRS has set out two tests for an expat’s tax home being broad, and expats need meet just one to be able to claim the Foreign Earned Income Exclusion.
 The first of these two tests is called the Physical Presence Test.

 The Physical Presence Test requires expats to prove that they spent at least 330 complete days outside the US in a 365 day period that coincides with the tax year.
 Expats normally claim for the exact calendar year (i.e. the tax year), however expats who moved abroad mid year, or who moved back to the US mid-year, can claim just for the period when they lived abroad so long as they were abroad for at least 330 days after they moved abroad (assuming that they moved abroad mid-year, or before, if they moved back to the US mid-year).

 The Physical Presence Test is useful for expats who are moving between countries (such as Digital Nomads) or who can’t demonstrate permanent residence in any one foreign country.
 It does require expats to limit and count the days they spend in the US though, to ensure they spend at least 330 full 24 hours periods abroad.
-The Bona Fide Residence Test on the other hand is useful for expats who can demonstrate residence in another country and don’t want limits placed on the amount of days they spend in the US each year.
+The Bona Fide Residence Test on the other hand is useful for expats who can demonstrate that their tax home is in another country and don’t want limits placed on the amount of days they spend in the US each year.

 The Foreign Earned Income Exclusion can only be used to exclude some income types, rather than any and all income, from US taxation.